jessicareinh/jessicareinh/README.md

 - 👋 Hi, I’m @jessicareinh
-- 👀 I’m interested in learning everything about html, css and JS
+- 👀 I’m interested in learning everything about web development.
-- 🌱 I’m currently learning all the basics to coding
+- 🌱 Currently doing a Bootcamp.

 <!---